If you’re asking, “what are the causes of loneliness?” Or “why am I feeling empty and alone?”

 This bad situation pushes us toward depression, and we get lost in our imaginary world as if it was the only truth for us.

 2. Sudden Change in the Environment

-The feeling of loneliness always comes with not accepting the new environment.
+The feeling of loneliness always comes with not accepting a new environment.

 When a person goes to another area or country for work, living, or education, he cannot accept the changed social and cultural environment.

 The barriers of language and culture compel him to form new social bonds.
-Due to which he experiences a social distance, and this distance causes him to feel loneliness.
+Due to this, he experiences a social distance, and this distance causes him to feel loneliness.

 And why that person doesn’t accept the new changes to overcome loneliness?

 Because he was part of something that’s hard to leave behind.
-It’s hard to leave our old school, it’s hard to leave our parents house, and it’s hard to change our career.
+It’s hard to leave our old school, it’s hard to leave our parent’s house, and it’s hard to change our careers.